SecUSo/privacy-friendly-memo-game/README.md

 ## Privacy Friendly Memory

-Privacy Friendly Memory does not use any permission.
-The app can provide its full functionality without the usage of permissions and it does not include advertisement nor tracking mechanisms.
+Privacy Friendly Memory is a card game.
+The application does not use any permission, which means it can provide its full functionality without the usage of permissions and it does not include advertisement nor tracking mechanisms.

 ## Motivation